chrbertsch/fmi-standard.org/content/news/2026-07-02-FMI-LS-REF-1_0_beta_1_news.md

 This layered standard can be used in addition to other layered standards, and allows the central description of related files included with the FMU, independently of their use in other layered standards.
 Thus an implementation can treat the related files described in this layered standard in a uniform way, regardless of whether they are used in other layered standards or not, and regardless of whether the other layered standards are supported by the implementation or not.

-The experiments format can be used beyond FMI and will be defined in the "harmonized specification" ma-hs-experiments developed by the new Coordination Project within Modelica Association, see https://github.com/modelica/ma-hs-experiments.
+The experiments format that was formerly part of this layered standard can be used beyond FMI and will therefore be defined in the "harmonized specification" ma-hs-experiments developed by the new Coordination Project within Modelica Association, see https://github.com/modelica/ma-hs-experiments.

 Learn more here: https://github.com/modelica/fmi-ls-bus/ and https://github.com/modelica/fmi-ls-bus/releases/tag/v1.3.0-beta.1